vueneue/vueneue/README.md

 ## Planned plugins

-- @vueneue/pwa: Add PWA powers to your application
 - @vueneue/a11y: Plugin to add accessibility tools
 - @vueneue/vueclass: Simple shortcut file to easly use Vue class components
 - @vueneue/critical: Add Critical CSS to your app